How to Freeze Eggs

 Many recipes often call for egg yolks and you are left with excess whites.
 This easy recipe for meringue cookies is a delicious way to use them up.

 Your fresh eggs from your backyard chickens can be notoriously difficult to peel when you hard boil them.
-Here’s how to hard boil eggs so they will peel easily.
+Here’s how to make hard-boiled eggs so they will peel easily.

 If your chickens don’t lay many eggs during the winter is there much you can do?
 Lighting your chicken coop can help.
 This post shares how to light your coop so you don’t upset your chickens.

-Have you ever frozen eggs before?
+Have you ever frozen eggs before from your own chickens?
 Which method do you prefer?